 - Represented three former partners of a venture capital firm in a clawback dispute.

 - Successfully represented a pharmaceutical defendant in the Solodyn antitrust MDL litigation.

 - Defended parts supplier in the damages phase of a case in which the plaintiff medical device company sought over $100 million in lost profit damages.
 Briefed and argued a successful Daubert motion that resulted in the exclusion from evidence of a substantial portion of the opinions of plaintiffs’ damages expert, causing the plaintiff to withdraw its lost profits claim on the eve of trial.

 - Helped lead the team that represented Shari Redstone in litigation in the Delaware Court of Chancery concerning the corporate governance of Viacom, Inc. and related litigation in Massachusetts Probate Court.
-Played a key role in the negotiation of the global settlement that has been described in the press as a complete victory for Shari Redstone and her father Sumner Redstone.
+Played a key role in the negotiation of the global settlement that has been described in the press as a complete victory for Shari Redstone.

 - Defended a national television network in a highly publicized contract and antitrust lawsuit brought by local television affiliate seeking injunctive relief to compel the renewal of its network affiliation; prevailed on a Rule 12(b)(6) motion which resulted in the Court dismissing the case in its entirety.

 - Represented the Bond Trustee in litigation relating to the default on $148.92 in bonds that were used to finance improvements in two West Virginia hospitals.

 - Represented an international corporation and its subsidiaries in a dispute with a major financial institution concerning illiquid auction rate securities and collateralized debt obligations that were purchased in the client’s corporate cash accounts.
 Our efforts resulted in a settlement by which the client received a cash payment of $100 million.